-The world’s largest electronics contract manufacturer and Apple’s main iPhone supplier Foxconn has unveiled three electric vehicle prototypes including two sedans and an electric bus under the Foxtron brand in collaboration with Taiwan’s Yulon Motor.
+The world’s largest electronics contract manufacturer and Apple’s main iPhone supplier Foxconn has unveiled three electric vehicle prototypes, including two sedans and an electric bus, under the Foxtron brand in collaboration with Taiwan’s Yulon Motor.

 Yulon Motors is the owner of the Luxgen brand.
 It also manufactures Mitsubishi and Nissan cars for its home market.
-The three prototypes are a luxury sedan (called the Model E), SUV (Model C), and transit bus (Model T).
+The three prototypes are a luxury sedan (called the Model E), SUV (Model C), and a transit bus (Model T).

 The prototypes are projected to become actual models from 2022 for Model T. The Model C is projected to be available by 2023, reports GizmoChina.

 Interestingly, Foxconn’s product names sound eerily similar to Tesla’s lineup, which comprises the Model S, Model 3, Model Y, and Model X.

 The company says the Model E can travel 750 kilometers (about 466 miles) on a single charge and hit 100 kilometers an hour in under 3 seconds.
 The Model C tops out at 700km (435 miles) and is about a second slower than 100km.

 Foxconn recently said it would build electric vehicle manufacturing facilities in the US and Thailand next year.